laurentlb/shader-minifier/README.md

 As shown in the example, the variable name will appear twice (`c` above) while the type will be written only once (`int` above).
 In some cases, this might make the shader slightly longer.
-When the variables are renamed, this should rarely be an issue.

-Disable this transformation with the flag `--no-move-declarations`.
+Enable this transformation with the flag `--move-declarations`.

 ### Augmented operators